 Also, students have opportunities to use assignments and projects to build their portfolios.
 Most students attest that it takes effort to keep up with this demanding program, but it’s not impossible—all it takes is drive and good study habits, plus there’s plenty of time to work with peers to improve your learning experience.
 Be sure to prepare for coding bootcamp before you sign up, as it’ll help you get a head-start and start off on the right track.

 UW Coding Bootcamp on Reddit

 Reddit is a great place for first-hand, honest opinions on a lot of subjects, but it’s important to take it with a grain of salt.
 Coding bootcamps are a popular subject on the forum, and opinions vary widely.
 There isn’t much information from former students about the University of Washington’s coding bootcamp at this time, but that may change.
 If you’re interested in what Redditors have to say about this program, be sure to check back and search around for new information.
 Most people on Reddit respond with curiosity, and many others comment on their positive career experiences after attending coding bootcamp.

 Job placement is a big selling point for coding bootcamps, as few other education programs offer such a quick route into a fun, satisfying, and high-paying career.
 As a result, it makes sense to ask questions about job placement.
 In general, university coding bootcamps don’t publish job placement statistics—at least at this time.

 However, that doesn’t mean we have to be completely in the dark—most coding bootcamps report placement rates between 70% and 90%.
 This particular program also offers helpful career advisors, which students benefit from greatly.
-Based on student reviews, we have no reason to doubt the University of Washington’s coding bootcamp will contribute to numerous great careers in tech.
+Based on student reviews, we see little reason to doubt that the University of Washington’s coding bootcamp will contribute to numerous great careers in tech.